er77/Essbase.Pandora/README.md

  ------------------
 c) The session script file (RU3ACTIV.scn01) consists of commands, connection, MDX start, calculations and pause.
-The lines that begin with "#" symbol are considered like a comments and are ignored.
+The lines that begin with "#" symbol are considered as comments and will be ignored.
 For example

 SLEEP=1